parthmehta15/Audio_Steganography-Deep-Learning/README.md

 The different version are:

-Hide 1 message inside carrier \n
+Hide 1 message inside carrier
-Hide 2 messages inside carrier \ n
+Hide 2 messages inside carrier
 Hide 3 messages inside carrier
+Hide 2 messages inside a carrier and a conditionl decoder to decode the message using a key